Psychological and Behavioural Sciences

 Jesus College has a resident Fellow who specialises in Experimental Social Psychology: Dr Simone Schnall, an expert on the interaction of cognitive and affective processes.

 We encourage our students to develop their own interests within a supportive and challenging intellectual environment.
 Psychology is unique as a discipline because it spans a wide range of topic areas that can be approached from a biological perspective and a social science discipline.

+The University has published a video explaining what PBS is like at Cambridge.
 At Cambridge we emphasise the scientific study of Psychology and its link to other areas of study, which can be chosen as optional modules.
 In this way, our undergraduates have the opportunity to broaden their horizons and develop independence of thought and pleasure in intellectual engagement with the material.

 The College has first rate study facilities, such as the Quincentenary Library, which has an excellent stock of textbooks and more advanced readings in Psychology and related areas, as well as a number of anatomical models that are useful for the study of the brain and neuroscientific investigation.

 Our Psychology graduates find employment in a very wide range of professions because they develop a variety of skills that are popular with prospective employers, like the ability to analyse quantitative data, a skill that is extensively practiced in the form of statistical methods and research methods.

 We're also very pleased to be able to welcome some of our graduates back as postgraduate students, in the first instance for the MPhil Degree in Social and Developmental Psychology, or as PhD students.